jgte/ls5-login/README.md

 `otpauth://totp/byaa676?secret=IZTCYTTCJRCZRVYERMDKYEXPTHAHKZXW&issuer=TACC`

-Finally, copy and paste the *secret* string into an empty file.
+Finally, save the *secret* for later.

 ## Testing if the authenticator-cli is working